skwongman/My-Portfolio/README.md

   <p style="width: 800px; margin: auto;" align="center"><img src="/screenshots/screenshot_3.gif" alt="preview"></p>

-  - **Theme:** It is my **`first`** full stack individual side project during my study in the Web Development Bootcamp.
+  - **Theme:** It is my **`first`** full stack individual side project during my study in the Web Development Bootcamp without any guidance.
 It is an e-commerce online platform which allows customers to search, compare, and make one-day attraction booking in Taipei City of Taiwan.

   - **GitHub:** https://github.com/skwongman/taipei-day-trip